ak-123459/Open-RAGA-EU/README.md

 - ## **Project Overview**

-In toady tech world generative artificial intelligence(GenAi) has many applications in different domains Every company wants to integrate ai models on production.why because after revolutionary development of large language models(LLMs) many real world and complex problems are solving.these large language models actually trained on large text , images data and using the attention mechanism they can understand pattern that make them more powerful.So in this projects we combined the natural language processing capabilities of LLM with the RAG(retrieval augmented generations) and [prompt engineering](https://www.ibm.com/think/topics/prompt-engineering) to build a real world chatbot application.
+In toady tech world generative artificial intelligence(GenAI) has many applications in different domains Every company wants to integrate ai models on production.why because after revolutionary development of large language models(LLMs) many real world and complex problems are solving.these large language models actually trained on large text , images data and using the attention mechanism they can understand pattern that make them more powerful.So in this projects we combined the natural language processing capabilities of LLM with the RAG(retrieval augmented generations) and [prompt engineering](https://www.ibm.com/think/topics/prompt-engineering) to build a real world chatbot application.

  <div/>